mckaygraybill/retnur/README.md

 # retnur
 JS framework & sample implementation for a 2D, turn-based strategy game inspired by the Heroes of Might and Magic series.
 Detailed instructions will be included on how to customize your own game with graphics, configurations, agents (NPCs), etc.

-The name 'retnur' is an anagram of "turner" and "return", two other terms that reflect the turn-based style of games and reusable framework nature of the project.
-Both of those seem generic or associated with other things, so I have gone with the more distinctive retnur.
+The name 'retnur' is an anagram of "turner" and "return", reflecting the turn-based style of games and reusable framework nature of the project.

 Planned phases:
 1. Screen in which you can choose a leader
-2. Additional screen that allows you to move your hero around a map
+2. Map screen that allows you to move your hero around
 3. Interactions with things in the map that modify state within your leader
+4. Turns
-4. Turns and random AI agent
+5. Random AI agent opponent
-5. Battle screen
-6. Troop stacks and battle sequencing
+6. Troop stacks
+7. Battle screen and battle sequencing with random AI agent
-7. Victory/defeat
+9. Victory/defeat conditions and baseline AI

 After phase 7 I will take a step back and evaluate.
 Some ideas for future consideration:

 * auto-battle
 * path suggestion, including across turns
 * fog of war
-* built-in NPC logic
+* NPC baseline profiles (difficulty, predisposition
 * multiple leaders
 * ability to combine/split leaders or groups
+* hotseat play
+* siege battles
+* terrain
+* unit modifiers (XP, items, magic, weakness/resistance, etc.)
+* diplomacy
+* events (cyclical, random, triggered, etc.)
+* mini-map
+* more than 2 players

 The long-term vision is to make the game highly configurable with some sensible presets.
+If it turns out to be a fun concept, I could see another project starting that would support a set of backend services that could support online multiplayer games.

 I haven't worked much with JS or UIs, nor have I ever designed or developed a non-trivial game from scratch, so this will be a learning journey for me.
+I expect development to be very slow and sporadic.
 If you want to contribute or collaborate you are welcome to reach out.

 ---